- Undergraduate Admissions+

 Any authorised grant will not be disbursed until the college office has been provided with documentary evidence of the proposed use.
 For financial reasons, once awards have been granted, there will be imposed deadlines for the submission of receipts.

-Further details and application forms can be obtained from the Academic Administrator for Graduates, Alison Franklin.
+Further details and application forms can be obtained from the Deputy Academic Registrar, Caroline Barnes.

 The College has up to five Senior Studentships tenable each year available to existing graduate members of Pembroke College.